17.11.2020

 How can you spend your time productively and maybe even try something completely new?

-1. The classic way – read a book!
+1. Classical - read a book!

 2. Move your body